4 min read

 The customer authorises payment

-The payment is completed and both parties receive an instant confirmation
+The payment is confirmed and both parties are notified instantly

 We can help